EmilReinert/DeepLearningPipelines/README.md

 - **Prediction of semantic relatedness of two sentence &**
 - **Sentiment Classification with Tree-Structured LSTM:**
-	Module extraction and adaptation of
+	Python Adaptation and Module Extraction of
 	'Improved Semantic Representations From Tree-Structured Long Short-Term Memory Networks' -> https://arxiv.org/abs/1503.00075
 	An already public implementation can be found here: https://github.com/stanfordnlp/treelstm